 Note: During this test, you should take a tab open with the consistency test application running.

-We can identify a master and crash it with the following command:
+We can identify a primary and crash it with the following command:

 $ valkey-cli -p 7000 cluster nodes | grep master